janihur/turnkey-oracle-xe-11g/README.rst

     /etc/init.d/oracle-xe configure

-The configuration script asks several question.
+The configuration script asks several questions.
 You can accept the default values for all other questions except to SYS-password.

 That's it !
 Now Oracle is running: